 - Click Apple ID > iCloud.

-- Check the box next to iCloud Drive.
+- Make sure to turn on iCloud Drive.

-- Then, click on Options to select which folders and apps sync with your Mac.
+- Then, click iCloud Drive once again and choose Options to select which folders and apps sync with your Mac.

-If you’re really serious about keeping your Mac organized and in sync with iCloud, make sure you check the box next to Desktop & Documents Folders.
+If you’re really serious about keeping your Mac organized and in sync with iCloud, make sure you select the box next to Desktop & Documents Folders.

 2. Find and remove duplicate files